Married at First Sight (American TV series): Season 16

-The sixteenth season of Married at First Sight will feature couples from Nashville and will be aired on Lifetime, premiering January 4, 2023.
+The sixteenth season featured couples from Nashville and premiered on January 4, 2023, on Lifetime.

 1 Domynique and Mackinley left in the middle of the experiment.

 Season 17

+The seventeenth season premiered on October 18, 2023 and featured couples from Denver.

+1 Orion and Lauren decided to divorce in the middle of the experiment, but remained on the show.

+Season 18

+The eighteenth season featured couples from Chicago and premiered on October 15, 2024.

+Season 19

-The seventeenth season of Married at First Sight will feature couples from Denver.
+The nineteenth season will feature couples from Austin and will be the first to air on Peacock.

 Timeline of cast

 Spinoffs

 Married at First Sight has had eight spinoffs: